-How to Assess Performance Weakness with an Alignment Map
+How to Assess Performance Weakness with an Alignment Model

 Insanity has been described as the impulse to keep doing the same thing over and over again in the hope of getting a different result.
 Innovation, in contrast, is applying a minuscule, ingenious twist to the exact same thing in order to achieve a better outcome.
 The true definition of creativity is knowing how to inject just the right amount of madness into a process so that you attain your goal.
-To gain insights to the improvements you can master, learn how to assess performance weakness with an Alignment Map.
+To gain insights to the improvements you can master, learn how to reach your full potential with an Alignment Map.

 The good news?
 An Alignment Map can help you assess performance weakness.